Government Support for Business

 Other Government advice and information

-The Government has launched an online learning platform to help people build their skills during the coronavirus outbreak.
+The Government has launched an online learning platform to help people build their skills.

 The Skills Toolkit gives people access to free, high-quality digital and numeracy courses to help build up their skills, progress in work and boost their job prospects.